 How does neurodiversity empower you?

-They described their strengths with clarity and pride:
+They describe their strengths with clarity and pride.

-“I question the normal approach not because I want to be difficult but because I’m asking: is this applicable, is there a different way to go about it?
-That questioning mindset, that uncertainty that comes with my neurodiversity, allows me to probe more and find better solutions.”
+“I question the normal approach not because I want to be difficult, but because I’m genuinely asking whether the typical approach is still applicable, and whether it’s the best option.
+That questioning mindset, the uncertainty that comes with my neurodiversity, pushes me to probe deeper and find better solutions.”

-This ability to challenge norms and rethink processes is a powerful asset in engineering environments.
+This ability to challenge norms, reevaluate processes, and see connections others might overlook is a powerful asset in engineering environments.

 What do you hope people take away from Neurodiversity Celebration Week?

-They hope for greater empathy and shared responsibility:
+They hope for greater awareness, empathy and shared responsibility.

 This National Careers Week, we spoke with Morgan Ellis a member of The Welding Institute and Welding and Materials Engineer.